takelley1/linux-notes/processes.md

 ### Commands

-- `top -u alice` = Show user alice’s currently running processes, use O to sort by column.
+- `top -u alice` = Show user alice's currently running processes, use O to sort by column.
 - `kill -s 9 7423` or `kill -9 7423` = End process with PID 7423 by sending it a `SIGKILL` signal.
 <br><br>
 - `exec bash`        = Restart bash shell.